hangngdata/unicorn_investors_network_analysis/README.md

 This project dives into the [CB Insights unicorn dataset](https://www.cbinsights.com/research-unicorn-companies) to map the global unicorn ecosystem and decode the investor networks behind it.

-Through exploratory data analysis and network science, we explore:
+Through exploratory data analysis and network science, I explored:
 - Where unicorns live and how they’ve grown over time
 - Which industries dominate the billion-dollar club
 - Who the power investors are and how they form alliances